centro/transis/README.md

 ```

-Here we can see that our mapper is just a simple javascript object.
+Here we can see that our mapper is just a simple JavaScript object.
 It can be as simple or complex
 as you desire, it just needs to respond to the appropriate methods mentioned above.

 The example has implemented two methods, `query` and `update`, which allows us to use the